 This blog accompanies the Lancet Commission on Gender and Global Health seminar series.
 The series accompanies the development of the Commission, inviting Commissioners and Co-Chairs to discuss a key topic, question, or challenge that the Commission hopes to tackle.
 The series aims to involve a range of stakeholders and voices in its work and to promote discussion and debate on gender and health.
-The event can be viewed here.

 The eighth seminar in the Lancet Commission on Gender and Global Health series was given by Simone Diniz, Professor of the Department of Health and Life Cycles, and deputy director of the School of Public Health, University of São Paulo.
 Her seminar focused on maternal rights, gender essentialism and how women have struggled to change obstetric practices.
 Simone was joined by fellow Commissioners, the Co-Chairs and a public audience joining via YouTube live stream, to discuss gender and maternal health.